genelet/godbi/README.md

 - _Advanced_: operating on tables, called Models, as in MVC pattern in web applications, and fulfilling RESTful and GraphQL actions.

 _godbi_ is an ideal replacement of ORM.
-It achieves SQL, CRUD, RESTful and GraphQL tasks gracefully and very efficiently.
+It runs SQL, CRUD, RESTful and GraphQL tasks gracefully and very efficiently.
 The package is fully tested in MySQL and PostgreSQL, and assumed to work with other relational databases.